 Selby District Core Strategy Local Plan

-A legal challenge to the Selby District Core Strategy Local Plan was received on 03 December 2013.
-The challenge has been submitted by Samuel Smiths Old Brewery (Tadcaster) on a number of grounds.
+A legal challenge to the Selby District Core Strategy Local Plan was received on 3 December 2013.
+The challenge was submitted by Samuel Smiths Old Brewery (Tadcaster) on a number of grounds.

 This page provides information about the Council's new Core Strategy which was adopted at a meeting of the Full Council on 22 October 2013.
 The Core Strategy is the long-term strategic vision for how the District will be shaped by setting out a number of broad policies to guide development.